mlaaks/coherent-rtlsdr/README.md

 The next paper, in which we utilize deep neural networks on data captured with coherent-rtlsdr to do near-field localization (with surprisingly accurate results), will be presented at VTC2021 Helsinki.

+Added the reference noise controller firmware, shamelessly edited from libopencm3 examples.
+This uses the 2$ STM32F103C8T6 (a.k.a bluepill) board to control 2 GPIOS for switching operating voltage for the noise amplifiers & case fan (yes, last summer I had problems with the amplifiers overheating while taking measurements during a sunny day).
+DFU upgradeable with dfu-util once flashed (hack, but works).